Oregon Parks & Recreation Department - Diamonds in the Rough

 - Remodeling, new additions, or solely cosmetic efforts are not eligible for funding.

 - Commercial or public buildings in Certified Local Government communities, designated main Street areas, or local or National Register historic districts.

 - Projects with a well-prioritized, clearly explained work plan with an appropriate level of detail and realistic cost estimates.

 - Projects that will generate dramatic "before-and-after" results.

 - Project readiness, including matching dollar share in-hand.

-Match Requirement is a 1:1 match, which can be in the form of cash, in-kind donations, and volunteer time.
+A 1:1 match is required, which can be in the form of cash, in-kind donations, and volunteer time.

 Note from your Grant Gopher team: This grant appears in the Religion Related program area because several of our clients have religious purpose historic buildings and are looking for renovation funding.

 Grant information was last reviewed by our staff on 2/6/2024